theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/advanced-techniques/scheduling_extraction.md

 Scheduling extractions at a later time is possible with any task scheduler e.g., Windows task scheduler (see [Blog article - How to schedule Xtract Universal extractions to load data from SAP](http://www.theobald-software.com/blog/2013/01/28/how-to-schedule-xtract-universal-extractions-with-the-windows-task-scheduler-to-load-data-from-sap/0) ).
 To use the task scheduler functionality, run Xtract Universal from a command line.

 ### Running Xtract Universal from a command line
 1. Navigate to the the installation folder of Xtract Universal e.g., `C:\Program Files\XtractUniversal` <br>
-2. Find the command tool xu.exe, which can be used to execute an extraction.<br>
+2. Find the command-line tool xu.exe, which can be used to execute an extraction.<br>

 `C:\Program Files\XtractUniversal\xu.exe`<br>
 `http://localhost:8065/?name=MyExtractionName`

 ### Variables

-When using variables, precede the character (&) with an escape character (^): <br>
+When using variables, place an escape character *^* before the character *&* <br>
 `C:\Program Files\XtractUniversal\xu.exe`
 `http://localhost:8065/?name=MyExtractionName^&Variable=Value`